 Pay attention to your failed deliveries.
 Ideally, the failed delivery rate should be as low as possible.
 If you’re seeing a lot of failed deliveries, review the failure reasons:

-- Device Disconnected means that the device is no longer in service.
+- Device Disconnected means that the device is no longer in service, which can mean:

 - Device Unreachable means that the device is not in a service area, not accepting messages, or the device is off.
 It’s similar to a soft bounce for email.